dsuz/creating-circle-object-in-unity/README.md

 # Creating circle object in Unity
-I found many people wanted to create circle object like donut.
+I found many people wanted to create circle object like a donut.
 So I tried to create Unity Editor Extention which creates circle object using Line Renderer.
 The implementation is base on the following youtube movie:

 [Draw Circle and place object on circle using Line Renderer](https://www.youtube.com/watch?v=BoDwchoM9Ic)

-Plus, this project contains a sample mini-game in which a player shoots ripple laser which is inspired from Salamander (Konami, 1986).
+Plus, this project contains a sample mini-game in which a player shoots ripple lasers which is inspired from Salamander (Konami, 1986).

 ## How to use
 1. Import Assets/Editor/CreateCircleMenu.cs into your project.